osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 ---
 layout: project
-title: OSRSBOX | An OSRS Item Database Available via a RESTful API
+title: OSRSBOX | A database of Old School Runescape (OSRS) items in JSON format available via a JSON API or Python package
 project_name: OSRSBox Database
-project_desc: A database of Old School Runescape (OSRS) items in JSON format available via a JSON API or used in a Python package.
+project_desc: A database of Old School Runescape (OSRS) items in JSON format available via a JSON API or Python package.
 include_tooltips: true
 redirect_from:
   - osrs-database/